0xis-cn/0xis-cn/_posts/2025-05-31-my-path-after-twenty-years.md

 It is not a disarmament of merit.
 It is an intelligent adaptation to an increasingly precarious world.
 When Ciang's path promised, at least nominally, a trade of suffering for stability, the modern scene has internalized the fact that the reward is not guaranteed.
 Thus, the reward becomes the act itself — stylized, shareable, looped.

 Yet something is lost.
 Not purity, not discipline — those are intact — but a certain coherence.
 The older culture, for all its rigidity, gave its devotees a structure in which they could believe *too much*.
 Now, many believe *just enough to keep going*, but not enough to be transformed.
-Ciang's alumni sitting by Weiming Lake, instead of composing another *My Path*, are moaning their ephemeral careers like anyone else.
+Ciang's alumni sitting by Wèimíng Lake, instead of composing another *My Path*, are moaning their ephemeral careers like anyone else.

 It is the deepest irony: the very cultural mechanism that once facilitated intellectual progress is now perpetuating self-doubt and fragmented ambition.
 There is no true self-cultivation in a system-overwhelming world.
 Students who dreamt to become Ciang now find themselves staying on the path, but without a destination.
 They persist in the rituals without any kind of conviction.